Fable 4 release date window, trailers, story, and latest news

 When is the Fable 4 release date?
 The next installment in the Fable series was finally revealed at the Xbox and Bethesda Showcase back in 2020.
 Details about the long-awaited sequel were, for the longest time, thin on the ground following that announcement, but don't despair, young chicken chaser - we've now got plenty to share ahead of the confirmed Fable 4 release date window.

 For one thing, we know Playground Games, the studio behind the Forza Horizon series, is currently developing Fable 4.
-We also know that it won't be called Fable 4 at all.
+We also know that it won't be called Fable 4 at all, signaling a reboot for the entire series.
 Join us while we dig through all the latest news and juicy trailer details to discover exactly what we can expect from the whimsical action-adventure game once it finally arrives.

 Fable 4 release date window

-Fable 4 had an initial launch window for 2025, but an Xbox Game Studios update confirmed the game needed "more time."
-Craig Duncan announced the Fable 4 delay with the following announcement: "We previously announced the date for Fable as 2025, we are actually going to give Fable more time and it's going to ship in 2026 now."
+Fable 4 originally had an initial launch window for 2025, but Xbox Studio head, Craig Duncan, announced the Fable 4 delay with the following announcement: "We previously announced the date for Fable as 2025, we are actually going to give Fable more time and it's going to ship in 2026 now."
+There was another delay rumor reported by industry insider Jeff Grubb in April 2026, but this speculation has been squashed by the Playground Games X account, stating, "Excited to welcome you back to Albion in Autumn 2026."

 Fable 4 trailers